Branloins/NotPopoLauncher/README.md

 if you encounter any issues the issues tracker can be used

-was tested on latest cachyos with cachyos proton and was added as a non steam game
+was tested on latest cachyos with cachyos proton and was added as a non steam game though wine should work no problem if set up for the game